tierratelematics/prettygoat-seed/README.md

 # Prettygoat-seed

 This is the starting point in a [prettygoat](https://github.com/tierratelematics/prettygoat)-powered application.
-By following this simple steps you'll have an engine running some projections of a fake bank context.
+By following these simple steps you'll have an engine running some projections of a fake bank context.

 ## Installation